agokhale/viamillipede/README.md

 + charmode
 	+ transmitter or receiver
 	+ Attempt to deliver any data in the buffer, do not wait for buffers to fill strictly
+	+ this will result in very expensive operations and speed will suffer for tinygram writes
 + verbose  <0-20+>,
 	+ transmitter or receiver
 	+ ``` viamillipede rx 8834   verbose 5 ```